Huang9614/git-basic/README.md

 - delete the github branch, but keep the local branch, checkout what will happen after git push!
 - there is no need to create GitHub branch online, because "git push -u origin test-branch" will create the GitHub branch with the same name as local branch if there's no such GitHub branch
 - Try different local branch name in pair of Github branch name
+- after "git push -u origin test-branch" and switched to local branch :test-branch2, if try git push ,it will raise error, saying "fatal: The current branch test-branch2 has no upstream branch. "